-This BAA remains effective for proposal selection for two years from the initial date of issuance with the ability to award contracts for three years.
-Multiple calls for proposals may occur in conjunction with this BAA.
-The topics and milestones (Appendix C) published in the initial issuance are firm.
-In the future, ongoing, new or emerging requirements may necessitate amendment of the BAA to include new or different topics.
-At any time when new topics are added, Appendix C will be amended to incorporate new topics and milestones associated the time period for submissions.
-These amendments are expected periodically throughout the effective date of the BAA.
+The open period for BAA concept papers is defined in Appendix C. The FRA may modify the schedule or research topics.
+If such changes are made, Appendix C will be amended.
 This BAA and amendments issued thereto will be posted to the Federal Business Opportunities (FedBizOpps) website.
 It is the responsibility of the offeror and interested parties to be aware of BAA amendments by regularly checking Federal Business Opportunities (FedBizOpps) website by registering at www.fbo.gov to receive notifications and updates to this specific solicitation.